 - They labored even to the point of suffering for Christ’s name (Revelation 2:3).

 - They put people to the test, preserving sound doctrine (Revelation 2:2).

-Although we feverishly serve the Lord and remain firm in our doctrine, like the Ephesians, we can let our devotion slip–or at least, take a back seat.
+Although we feverishly serve the Lord and remain firm in our doctrine, like the Ephesians, we can let our devotion slip–or at least, take a back seat to a busy life.

 - Remember what Christ asked Peter three times after the resurrection?
 “Do you love Me?”
 (John 21:17).

-- Keep in mind what Jesus told a frantic Martha about her sister Mary, who sat at His feet?
+- Keep in mind what Jesus told a frantic Martha about her sister, who sat at His feet?
 “Mary has chosen what is better” (Luke 10:42).

-- Remember what the Lord said is the greatest commandment: “You shall love the Lord your God will all your heart, and with all your soul, and with all your mind” (Matthew 22:37).
+- Remember what the Lord ranked as the greatest commandment: “You shall love the Lord your God will all your heart, and with all your soul, and with all your mind” (Matthew 22:37).

 Have we grown so much in knowledge and service that our love for Jesus has grown cold?
 Has the Great Commission replaced the great commandment (Matthew 22:36-38)?

 Our deeds and our doctrine should form the wake behind our devotion to God.
 Our first love comes first.

 Tell me what you think: What helps you to remember that loving God is most important part of your life?
 To leave a comment, just click here.